tkruse/build-bench/README.md

 - Simple tweaks for individual buildsystems (they should remain realistic)
 - downloading of dependencies to location cached between builds (ant, buck)
 - templated configuration of builds (java version, dependencies)
-- Parsing the output of time and generating pretty reports / graphs
+- Parsing the output of time and generating pretty reports / graphs (use time -o -f, then collect results)
 - sbt using junit 4.12
 - Integrate other tools (checkstyle, Findbugs, PMD)
 - Integrate other test frameworks (Testng, spock)
-- multi-module project setups
 - interesting scalable generated sources
-- Integrate other languages (groovy, scala, clojure) where possible
 - optionally run tests/tasks in parallel using n CPUs
+- Add skeletton build files to arbitrary projects with flat parent/submodule structure
+- Refactor Buildsystem knowledge in declarative way, allowing to easily benchmark multiple versions of same buildsystem, same buildsystem with different options, ...